learnbyexample/vim_reference/vim_reference_guide.md

 * `rj` replace the character under the cursor with `j`
 * `ry` replace the character under the cursor with `y`
 * `3ra` replace the character under cursor as well as the two characters to the right with `aaa`
-    * no changes will be made if there aren't sufficient characters to match
+    * the command will entirely fail if there aren't sufficient characters to match the count

 To replace multiple characters with different characters, use `R`.